fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to the Quran and ahadith, Jahannam seem to be a living creature that breathes, roars and has a natural desire to punish the transgressors and disbelievers.

-Easy Entrance: “Paradise is surrounded by difficulties and Fire is surrounded by temptations” [Bukhari].
+Easy Entrance: "Paradise is surrounded by difficulties and Fire is surrounded by temptations" [Bukhari].

 Eternal: "O Jannatis, now there will be no death; O Jahannamis now there will be no death; On hearing this call, the Jannatis will be delighted and the Jahanamis will become more depressed."
 [Bukhari]